graphic representing integrating Roadmunk and Jira

 Of course you’ll want to double-check Roadmunk’s own pricing page for the latest and most accurate pricing information.

-Users on Roadmunk’s Starter plan (charged at $19 per month) can only use a one-way integration with Jira.
+• One-way Jira integration: Roadmunk’s Starter plan (charged at $19 per editor / month) offers only a one-way integration with Jira.

-The estimates in the table below are based on using:
+The estimates in the table below are based on using (3) editor licenses, (5) collaboratirs, and NOT paying for additional viewers.

 Alternative To The Jira Roadmunk Integration

-You can use Visor to create sumptuous, colorful, detailed roadmaps that jump off the screen and into the hearts of everyone… even those stakeholders that are especially hard to please or hard to explain complicated plans to.
+You can use Visor to create beautiful, colorful, detailed roadmaps that jump off the screen and into the hearts of everyone (even those stakeholders that are especially hard to please or hard to explain complicated plans to.)

 Keeping Jira Data intact: